Effective Date: July 2013

 To request confidential communications, you must make your request in writing by contacting our Privacy Officer using the information listed at the beginning of this Notice.
 We will not ask you the reason for your request.
 We will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.

 Right to Request Restrictions: You have a right to request a restriction or limitation on the health information we use or disclose about you for treatment, payment or health care operations.
 You also have the right to request a limit on the health information we disclose about you to someone who is involved in your care or the payment of your care, like a family member or friend.
 You also have the right to restrict disclosures of PHI to a health plan when you have paid out of pocket for services in full.

 Please note that while we will try to honor your request, we are not required to agree to these restrictions.

 To request restrictions, we ask that you make your request in writing by contacting our Privacy Officer using the information listed at the beginning of this Notice.
 In your request, please include:

-Right to Inspect and Copy: You have the right to inspect and copy medical information that may be used to make decisions about your care and benefits.
+Right to Inspect and Copy: You have the right to inspect and copy health information that may be used to make decisions about your care and benefits.

 We may deny your request to inspect and copy in certain very limited circumstances.
-If you are denied access to medical information, you may request that the denial be reviewed.
+If you are denied access to health information, you may request that the denial be reviewed.